wellwelwel/countty/README.md

 - Based on [**Durable Objects**](https://developers.cloudflare.com/durable-objects/) and ready for use via [**Cloudflare Workers**](https://developers.cloudflare.com/workers/) ⛅️
 - No **VPS** or **Database** plans required 💳
-- No server or database configuration/setup required ✨
+- No need to configure servers or databases ✨
-- **Experimental:** under development 🚧

 ---